Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ### Prevent input events

 You can prevent global input events by default or with some condition.
-In order to disallow input you need to call the `Prevent()` method.
-To remove the restriction, call `Release()`.
+All locked keys are stored in the `LockedKeys` collection.

 ```c#
 var keyboard = new KeyboardManipulator();